Skip to footer content

 Code Explanation

-3. Use RenderHtmlFileAsPdf to prepare a PDF
+3. Render PDF: Use RenderHtmlFileAsPdf to convert HTML to a PDF.

-4. Save PDF to local disk
+4. Save PDF: The PDF is saved to the local disk under the specified file name.

 Output